 Shot to the Heart: If your friend is going into shock, DO NOT, under any circumstances, stab him in the heart with a giant needle.

 Soft Glass: Normal glass can be far harder than you'd think, and breaks with nasty sharp edges besides.
 More often, it does not break and will injure you.
+That's why any film or television studio worth their salt will use the classic "sugar glass" so that actors doing stunt work don't get seriously injured.

 STD Immunity: You don't have it.
 Always use a fresh new condom if you aren't with a monogamous partner.
 Disease transmission can also occur through open sores and other skin lesions, plus saliva (but rarely AIDS).
 Immunity is very rare and practically impossible to be immune to more than one.